SovnSkyrim/QWEST/README.md

 Fourth modification: [Oblivion Style HUD](http://prntscr.com/xb9lrc).
 Disabled by default, it'll make the UI have an oblivion style like [this](https://staticdelivery.nexusmods.com/mods/1704/images/463/463-1511538957-694432832.png)

-Fifth Modification is the difficulty teaks.
-Disabled by default, one allows you to chose which skills to progress into upon leveling up, it's the [Static Skill Leveling for Experience](https://www.nexusmods.com/skyrimspecialedition/mods/30410), don't forget to tick the Uncapper mod right above it!
-The second [allows NPCs to have Ordinator perks](https://www.nexusmods.com/skyrimspecialedition/mods/42022), this will make the game really, really harder, but you must play the EnaiRim profile.
-If you want any of those 2 mods, tick them in MO2.
+Fifth Modification is the difficulty tweak that allows NPCs to have Ordinator Perks; it'll make the experience much more challenging but I play with it myself.
+Here's the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42022).

 Sixth Modification is [Quick Loot](http://prntscr.com/10eh3rd).
 Enabled by default, it adds a little box showing the inventory of whatever container, corpse, or anything that you're hovering, so you know what's inside without opening it.
 If you do not want that, simply untick the mod.
 (It's under the "Quality of Life" Separator in MO2)

+Seventh is [NeverNude](http://prntscr.com/1152dvf).
+The list is Nude by default, ticking those should make it NeverNude, which is way better for Twitch or a skeptical wife!

-Seventh and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
+Eight and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
 Disabled by default, ask for the Gamepad guide in [MY Discord](https://discord.gg/ZgjVrXp) (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## How to start up QWEST!